The FBI Ransom Virus Can Hijack Your Computer

 There's a new virus making the rounds and it is a vicious one.
 People call it the "FBI Ransom Virus" or the "FBI Moneypak Virus."
 The FBI calls it Reveton.
 This virus appears to the user as a full screen message claiming to be from the FBI.
 The message states that the computer user has violated a copyright infringement law and must pay a fine (usually $200) in the form of a green dot moneypak purchase in order to unlock their computer.
 If the fine is not paid in 72 hours, the virus states that the user will face criminal charges and fines up to $10,000.
-While the message itself looks very official, it is most certainly NOT from the FBI.
+While the message itself looks very official, it is most certainly N

 The FBI Ransom Virus is part of a new form of computer virus that disables computers and demands a 'ransom' for the return of computer use.
 People are urged to be aware of this threat and should under no condition comply with the demand for money.
 In fact, anyone receiving a message of this sort is asked to contact the Internet Crime Complaint Center, also known as IC3 to formally report the issue.